DataScienceInPractice/Site/dsip/docs/index.md

 This set of materials are an openly available version of tutorials and coursework developed for and used in the course.

-These materials may still contain some references to the course which can be ignored.
+These materials may still contain some references to the course or to grading, which can be ignored.

 You can read more about the course in the
 [course syllabus](https://github.com/COGS108/Overview/blob/master/COGS108-Syllabus.pdf).

+The source repository for this website is available [here](https://github.com/DataScienceInPractice/Site).

 ## License